-We have audited the accompanying consolidated financial statements of Emerita Resources Corp. and its subsidiaries, which comprise the consolidated statements of financial position as at September 30, 2015 and 2014, and the consolidated statements of loss and comprehensive loss, consolidated statements of cash flows and consolidated statements of changes in shareholders' equity for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Emerita Resources Corp. and its subsidiary, which comprise the consolidated statements of financial position as at September 30, 2016 and 2015, and the consolidated statements of loss and comprehensive loss, consolidated statements of changes in shareholders' equity and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.